 Doctoral students who submit to the Doctoral Symposium are encouraged to submit a paper on their research to the main conference.
 However, acceptance for participation in the Symposium will be based solely on the abstract written ad hoc for the event.
 All abstracts will be reviewed with respect to overall quality of presentation, potential for future impact of the research on the field, and expected benefit to the other doctoral students attending the Doctoral Symposium.

-Applications to the Doctoral Symposium should include a 4-page abstract summarizing the applicant’s dissertation research.
-The abstract should include:
+Applications should include a 4 page abstract summarizing the applicant’s dissertation research.
+The abstract may include: